Photo by Sanga Park/Shutterstock

 Travelers the world over are working to cancel or rebook upcoming trips due to the global coronavirus pandemic.

-The global COVID-19 pandemic has many travelers scrambling to cancel or alter upcoming trips.
-In light of the crisis, numerous airlines, hotels, and tour providers have rolled out more lenient change and cancellation policies—for now.
+The global COVID-19 pandemic has canceled many travelers’ upcoming trips.
+In light of the crisis, numerous airlines, hotels, and tour providers have rolled out more lenient change and cancellation policies—with some now extending those policies into the fall and beyond.

 Article continues below advertisement